Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 - Choose a tool that is user-friendly
   - You don't want a tool with a steep learning curve for users.
 - If you are running a project across multiple sites, consider the accessibility of the tool
-  - For example, you may want a tool that is cloud-based so everyone can access it
+  - For example, you may want a tool that is cloud-based so that all site coordinators can access it
   - You may also want to make sure multiple users can access it at the same time
 - Choose a tool that is interoperable
   - For instance, some tools may have difficulties running on certain operating systems